diogofpmonteiro/cluedo/README.md

 I followed the webinar and thought it was a cool, small project that I could experiment with.

-Any change after the first commit is not a part of the webinar's content
+Any changes after the first commit are not a part of the webinar's content